manicinc/magiclogger/docs/MAGIC_SCHEMA.md

-# MagicLog Schema Specification
+# MAGIC Schema Specification

 ## Overview

-The **MagicLog Schema** is an open, standardized format for structured log entries that enables seamless integration across different programming languages, platforms, and observability tools.
+The **MAGIC Schema** (MAgicLogger Generic Interface for Consistency) is an open, standardized format for structured log entries that enables seamless integration across different programming languages, platforms, and observability tools.
 This schema serves as the canonical format for all MagicLogger implementations and provides the foundation for a unified, cross-language logging ecosystem.

 ## Design Principles